 It should be noted that these observations were taken during the airline’s restructuring process so it might be that some of the airport bases and routes were already earmarked for closure, although this seems to have come too late to save the airline.

 Of course, the fact that an airport does not have an Air Berlin service does not mean it stands to be unaffected by the airline’s imminent collapse (or otherwise).
 A bankruptcy on this scale will send ripples across Germany and Europe.
 This could involve airlines redeploying aircraft from other routes, or moving from secondary to primary airports.
 Both Ryanair and EasyJet are known to be targeting the German market and this is their big chance.
 For example, Air Berlin’s demise would really shake things up at airports such as Dusseldorf where there is competition for slots.
 Similarly, it would accelerate Ryanair’s ongoing move from Frankfurt-Hahn to Frankfurt Airport.
-The Air Berlin story is another example of why it is essential for airport managers to be fully aware of the performance of their own and surrounding airline route networks.
+The Air Berlin story is another example of why it is essential for airport directors to be fully aware of the performance of their own and surrounding airline route networks.

 Costs based on a 189 seat B737 for Ryanair and a 180 seat A320 for Air Berlin, based on the most recent published accounts, adjusted for aircraft size and divided by the number of seats.
 Airport and Handling fees are airline average figures.
 Direct Operating Costs include maintenance and overflight charges, whilst Aircraft Standing Costs are the ownership and crew costs of the aircraft.